Together-Java/ModernJava/src/arrays/set_individual_elements.md

 # Set Individual Elements

-Given an array, you can also set any of its elements to have a new value.
+You can also set any of the elements of an array to have a new value.

 To do this, on the left hand side of an equals sign you write the name of a variable followed by `[`, an index, and `]`.
 Then on the right hand side of the equals you write